npcardoso/docker-joomla-softaculous/README.md

-Docker Joomla Akeeba Backup
+Docker Joomla Softaculous Backup Restoring Container
 ======

-This repository contains an environment for easily booting a Joomla Backup.
+This repository contains an environment for easily booting a Joomla backup.

 ## Restoring a backup